awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### DeleteBucketPolicy/DeleteBucketPolicy.go

-This example removes the policy for a bucket.
+This example removes the policy for an Amazon S3 bucket.

 `go run DeleteBucketPolicy.go -b BUCKET`